How many times have you seen following directions as a speech therapy goal? If your experience is anything like mine, your answer is a lot!

 As seen above, speech goals should be written with 3* components in mind: the DO statement, the CONDITION statement, and the CRITERION statement.

-*Also commonly included is consistency (we usually incorporate this!).
-By consistency, we mean, does the individual have to meet a specific criterion more than once?
-A common example of this may include across 3 consecutive sessions.
+*Also commonly included is consistency (we often incorporate this!).
+By consistency, we mean: does the individual have to meet a specific criterion more than once?
+A common example of a consistency measure is meeting a goal across 3 consecutive sessions.
 This is usually something understood by the therapy organization/service provider and is sometimes/sometimes not included in the written goal itself.
 Including consistency statements ensure that the skill has been generalized and provides more reliable data that the skill has been properly mastered.

 DO statement